Low-Metallicity Star Formation Survey in Sh2-284 (LZ-STAR). I. Ordered massive star formation in the outer Galaxy: Results

-As input for the SED fitting we perform aperture photometry with a fiducial 15\arcsec{}-radius aperture.
-This radius was defined with the automated method based on the radial gradient of the background-subtracted enclosed flux at 70~$\mu$m \citep{Fedriani23}.
-We will consider cases where this fixed aperture is used at all wavelengths, which was the standard method of \citep{Fedriani23}.
-However, we will also consider a case where at shorter wavelengths (i.e., probed by the NIRCam data, i.e., $<5\:{\rm \mu m}$), a smaller aperture of 5\arcsec{} radius is selected to avoid contamination from other sources.
 In terms of estimating the uncertainties associated with the flux measurements we first present cases that follow the methods of \citet{Fedriani23}.
-However, in the previous SED fitting analyses, data points at wavelengths $\leq 10$~$\mu$m were treated as upper limits, since the RT models do not include PAH emission or thermal emission from transiently heated small grains.
+However, in the previous SED fitting analyses, data points at wavelengths $\leq 10$~$\mu$m were treated simply as upper limits, since the RT models do not include PAH emission or thermal emission from transiently heated small grains.
 To make better use of the {\it JWST}/NIRCam fluxes, we also explore an option for using the JWST data points as valid measurements, instead of upper limits, but allowing an additional 50\% systematic uncertainty to account for the PAH and small dust grain emission.

 In summary, to investigate the sensitivity of the results to the choice of SED fitting method, we examine three cases: \begin{enumerate} \item Case 1: The standard method in \citet{Fedriani23}, i.e., using the {\it Spitzer}, {\it WISE} and {\it Herschel} data with the solar metallicity model grid.
 Here the Spitzer flux densities are included as upper limits. \item Case 2: Same as (1) but using the 0.5$Z_\odot$ metallicity model grids. \item Case 3 (the fiducial case): Same as (2), but including the JWST data.
-The flux densities in F356W, F405N and F470N bands are are measured with an aperture of 5\arcsec{} and included as measurements, rather than upper limits.
-The Spitzer data at similar wavelengths are not included in the fit.
-To account for the uncertainties introduced due to PAH emission and emission from small dust grain, we add in quadrature an extra 50\% systematic uncertainty. \end{enumerate}
+The flux densities in F356W, F405N and F470N bands are are measured with an aperture of 5\arcsec{} {to exclude flux contributions from resolved secondary sources.
+In addition, these fluxes are now treated as measurements, rather than upper limits}.
+To account for the uncertainties introduced due to PAH emission and emission from small dust grain, we add in quadrature an extra 50\% systematic uncertainty.
+The Spitzer data at similar wavelengths are not included in the fit. \end{enumerate}